Skip to main content

 Estuaries provide a rich habitat for ocean and freshwater species for reproduction, feeding, and growing.
 A NOAA image.

-The flowing river spreads out and slows when it meets the sea, creating a range of unique conditions that are not found elsewhere.
+When it meets the sea, the flowing river spreads out and slows, creating unique conditions not found elsewhere.
 This variety of environments provides homes for diverse wildlife, including popular fish species.

-Estuaries are often called the “nurseries of the sea” because so many marine animals reproduce and spend the early part of their lives there.
-As the tide rises and falls, water depth and chemistry changes, creating a wide range of habitats.
-Filtered by plants such as marsh and seagrasses, moving water becomes still, allowing mud and food particles to settle at the bottom.
-These variations create safe conditions, making estuaries ideal homes for plants and animals who feed, grow, or reproduce there.
-Estuaries are also a major stopover point for migratory animals such as waterfowl and salmon.
+Estuaries, often called the ‘nurseries of the sea,’ play a crucial role in the life cycle of many marine animals.
+The changing water depth and chemistry, influenced by the ebb and flow of the tide, create a diverse range of habitats.
+The presence of plants such as marsh and seagrasses filters the moving water, creating still conditions that allow mud and food particles to settle at the bottom.
+These variations in habitat make estuaries ideal homes for plants and animals that feed, grow, or reproduce there.
+They also serve as a significant stopover point for migratory animals such as waterfowl and salmon.

-Our coastal estuaries include brackish or freshwater marshes, mangroves, seagrass beds, and salt marshes.
-You might also find oyster reefs, kelp forests, and rocky or soft shorelines—each populated with creatures that thrive in that setting.
-With so much variation, it’s no wonder that estuaries are among the most productive ecosystems on Earth.
+Our coastal estuaries encompass a wide variety of environments, including brackish or freshwater marshes, mangroves, seagrass beds, and salt marshes.
+These are further enriched by the presence of oyster reefs, kelp forests, and rocky or soft shorelines—each supporting a unique array of creatures.
+This diversity contributes to the productivity of estuaries, making them among the most productive ecosystems on Earth.

 Beautiful and Bountiful

-Most of the fish and shellfish eaten in the United States—including salmon, herring, crabs and oysters—spend some or all of their lifetime in estuaries.
+Most fish and shellfish eaten in the United States—including salmon, herring, crabs, and oysters—spend some or all of their lifetime in estuaries.

-Besides being an ideal home for fish and wildlife, estuaries are also a good habitat for people.
+Estuaries are ideal habitats for fish and wildlife and for people.
 Twenty-two of the 32 largest cities in the world are located on estuaries.
 Notable U.S. estuaries include New York Harbor, San Francisco Bay, Boston Harbor, Tampa Bay, and Puget Sound.

 These and other spring chinook salmons, as well as all anadromous and catadromous fish, will pause at the mouths of riverine estuaries before a spawning run, and their offspring will use the same inlet as a haven.
 Spring Chinook Salmon.
 Photo courtesy Michael Humling, US Fish & Wildlife Service.